Stabilizing Consistency Training: A Flow Map Analysis and Self-Distillation: Experiments

 \textbf{Pre-CFG.} As shown in \cref{fig:precfg} and \cref{tab:design-choices}, incorporating Pre-CFG improves FIDs compared to the vanilla $\mathcal L_\text{iSD}$.
 It also outperforms Post-CFG, which deviates from the intended CFG field, whereas Pre-CFG aligns the flow map with the CFG velocity during training.
 Combining both often degrades performance, as it results in applying the guidance twice, overly skewing the trajectory.

 \textbf{Reproducibility.} Following \cref{tab:validation} and \cref{tab:imagenet-reprod}, we examine the variance of quantitative results to assess reproducibility.
 Compared to prior work, our setting exhibits lower variance across runs while achieving comparable performance.
-These results indicate that iSD-T yields more reproducible training outcomes.
+This indicates that a main advantage of iSD-T is more reproducible training outcomes with comparable sample quality.
+See \cref{appendix:add-expr} for further ablation studies including hyperparameters.